 But the noise that results from the heads sweeping back and forth across the platter surface and the actuator arm hitting a limiter can cause trouble.

 To get rid of this noise and prevent complete data loss, it’s important to understand the actual cause of this sound.
+You can consult Atlanta IT Services provider for more details.
 So when you hear any strange noise, your hard drive may be having any of the following issues.

 If you’re using an external hard drive or using an internal HDD with a hard drive enclosure then your drive is at the risk of physical damage.
 You may drop your hard drive or spill liquid on it.
 When any mechanical device gets exposed to moisture, fire, or a bump, it suffers severe damage.